 Behind the Chinese firewall are over 1.3 billion people.
-Among the 1.3 billion, only 90.6 million are members of the Chinese Communist Party, and of that number, there are fewer than 5,000 that wield real power.
-The value and importance of connecting a western, anti-totalitarian message with the hundreds of millions of Chinese persecuted, tortured, brainwashed, and cowed by Xi Jinping’s murderous regime—to provide some semblance of hope and international camaraderie—cannot be underestimated.
+Only 90.6 million are members of the Chinese Communist Party, and of that number, fewer than 5,000 wield real power.
+The value and importance of connecting a western, anti-totalitarian message with the hundreds of millions of Chinese persecuted, imprisoned, tortured, brainwashed, and cowed by Xi Jinping’s murderous regime -- to provide some semblance of hope and international camaraderie -- cannot be underestimated.
 After all, as The Hill reported in 2017, China spends over $10Bn a year expanding its soft power in the form of CCP propaganda for which there must be a counter.
 Such a crucial humanitarian and political mission cannot be left to a single organization or broadcaster, especially when RFA’s budget remains under $50M.
 Thankfully, there is another messenger addressing Old Hundred Names (i.e. 老百姓), and discussing change, hope, and action.
-In the matter of a couple of months, that messenger has done enough damage to the CCP’s credibility to draw its ire as the RFE had the Soviets’…
+In the matter of a couple of months, that messenger has done enough damage to the CCP’s credibility to draw its ire as the RFE drew that of the Soviets.

-Bannon has compared the CCP to the Nazis, and rightfully so.
-Consider: the hundreds of millions of coerced abortions and sterilizations carried out under the CCP’s eugenicist One Child Policy; the persecution of house Christians, the underground Catholic Church, and the Falun Gong; the internment of millions of Uighur Muslims in concentration camps; the clamp-down on dissent under the CCP’s new dehumanizing social credit surveillance program; the CCP’s harassment, persecution, and encroachments on Tibet, Taiwan, Japan, Hong Kong, Vietnam, and its other neighbors on the East Sea as well as its creation of illegal maritime fortresses; the CCP’s predacious One Belt One Road program, which it uses to bankrupt developing nations and secure regions with geostrategic value for future plunder and military advantage; China’s cyber espionage and ongoing theft of western IPs; the CCP’s currency manipulation; and the 46 million Chinese the CCP murdered in its so-called great leap forward.
-So when Bannon and his team were finished ensuring that the American deplorables would not lose their captain due to the bogus impeachment charges brought against Trump, they saw an opportunity to help the Chinese deplorables—and in so doing, unify, strengthen, and embolden America in the face of an existential threat and for the cause of liberty.
+The Chinese regime would prefer the West forget or ignore the hundreds of millions of coerced abortions and sterilizations carried out under the CCP’s eugenicist One Child Policy; the persecution of house Christians, the underground Catholic Church, and the Falun Gong; the internment of millions of Uighur Muslims in concentration camps; the clamp-down on dissent under the CCP’s new dehumanizing social credit surveillance program; its torturous indoctrination camps; the CCP’s aggression against Taiwan, Tibet, Japan, Hong Kong, Vietnam, and its other neighbors on the East Sea as well as its creation of illegal maritime fortresses; the CCP’s predacious One Belt One Road program, which it uses to bankrupt developing nations and secure regions with geostrategic value for future plunder and military advantage; China’s cyberespionage and ongoing theft of western IPs; the CCP’s currency manipulation; and the 46 million Chinese the CCP murdered in its so-called Great Leap Forward.
+Bannon and his team together have a great memory and they’re highlighting all that the CCP wants hidden.
+Furthermore, they've emphasized the distinction between the Chinese people and the CCP.

-Channeling Fulton Sheen—who pointed out in 1955 that only 3% of the population of Russia belonged to the Communist Party—Bannon pointed out early on in his War Room coverage that the Chinese people are not the enemy.
+Channeling Fulton Sheen -- who pointed out in 1955 that only 3% of the population of Russia belonged to the Communist Party -- Bannon pointed out early on in his War Room coverage that the Chinese people are not the enemy.
 In fact, they are the first victims of America’s enemy, the Chinese Communist Party.
 Before China was putting Americans out of work, it was snuffing Chinese baby girls out of existence.
 Around the time Xi Jinping denied his father and broke rocks for Mao, tens of millions of Chinese were run over, shot, and starved by the same threat that now seeks to reign over Asia, to bring India to heel, and to punish Korea and Japan for crimes long-forgotten with crimes unforgettable.
-It is for this reason that there are two targets for Bannon’s Radio Free China: first, the American people whose elites have sold them and their children out to the communist Chinese who, through deception, information warfare, and trade warfare, have put them out of work, hospitalized their loved ones, and destroyed their economy; and second, the Chinese people who have never been free.
+It is for this reason that there are two targets for Bannon’s Radio Free China: first, the American people whose elite have sold them and their children out to the communist Chinese who, through deception, information warfare, and trade warfare, have put them out of work, murdered their loved ones, and destroyed their economy; and second, the Chinese people who have never been free.

-On the matter of the first, it was War Room Pandemic that gave Senator Cotton a platform when everywhere else he was derided for pointing out that: the CCP virus did not originate in a wet market but rather in a level-four lab; that the CCP lied about human-to-human transmission via the World Health Organization, arrested whistle-blowers, silenced scientists sounding the alarm, and allowed international travel out of Wuhan while all domestic travel to and from Wuhan was prohibited.
-In addition to Cotton, Bannon has hosted dozens of experts from around the world while amplifying the message of patriots keen on action, such as Congressman Matt Gaetz and China-expert Jack Posobiec.
-Where their American audience is concerned, War Room is championing the America-First populist cause (what Sohrab Ahmari might call common good conservatism)—to make citizenship mean something again, to find common cause in common values, and all that both require.
+On the matter of the first, it was War Room Pandemic that gave Senator Tom Cotton a platform when everywhere else he was derided for pointing out that: the recombinant CCP virus did not originate in a wet market but rather in a level-four lab; that the CCP lied about human-to-human transmission (in part via the World Health Organization), arrested whistleblowers, silenced scientists sounding the alarm, destroyed key medical documents, and allowed international travel out of Wuhan while all domestic travel to and from Wuhan was prohibited.
+In addition to Cotton, Bannon has hosted dozens of experts from around the world while amplifying the message of patriots keen on action, such as Congressman Matt Gaetz, White House trade adviser Peter Navarro, and former Navy Intel Office and China-expert Jack Posobiec.
+Where their American audience is concerned, War Room is championing the America-First populist cause (what Sohrab Ahmari might call common good conservatism) -- to make citizenship mean something again, to find common cause in common values, and all that both require.

 Radio Free Asia is not alone in the information war focused on liberating the Chinese people and unburdening the world from the totalitarian, murderous CCP.
-It has fighting alongside it Radio Free China, helmed by Stephen Bannon who routinely vows: “Yes, we are coming for you—the Chinese Communist Party—and yes, we will overcome and defeat you like we defeated the fascists and the Nazis and the commissars in the Soviet Union.”
-It’s not the war to end all wars, but it’s a just war and it’s damned good thing Steve is on our side.
+It has fighting alongside it War Room (unofficially Radio Free China), helmed by Stephen Bannon who routinely vows: “Yes, we are coming for you -- the Chinese Communist Party -- and yes, we will overcome and defeat you like we defeated the fascists and the Nazis and the commissars in the Soviet Union.”
+It’s not the war to end all wars, but it’s a just war and it’s damned good thing Bannon is on our side.